Hablamos Español Insurance Companies We Work With

 What we see most often

 Contractors hear additional insured constantly and assume the certificate provides it.
-It does not.
-The endorsement behind the certificate is what extends coverage, and the gap between the two is where contractors get caught.
+It generally does not.
+The endorsement behind the certificate is what extends coverage.

 A real example